IamAashis/Android-Credit-Card-UI-Library/README.md

 The Android Credit Card UI Library is a powerful and customizable library that provides enhanced payment card views for Android applications.
 With this library, you can easily integrate visually appealing and user-friendly credit card views into your payment processing screens.

+**🚀 Coming Soon!** This library is currently under active development and will be available soon.
+Stay tuned for updates.

 ## Features

 - **Stunning Visuals:** Create beautiful and modern payment card displays with customizable card backgrounds, gradients, and animations.